AuroraÕs Tale

 ÒIf you say so,Ó The Comandante sounder uncertain but would do as instructed. ÒGood luck, Fair Child.
 Unit out.Ó

 There was a slight crackle as he cleared the line and her hearing was one hundred percent again.
-Aurora wondered how that could be; the technology behind her implants wasnÕt Porturegan, itÕd been adapted from the Arions who, it seemed, had no idea it could be put to this use.
+Aurora wondered how that could be; the technology behind her implants wasnÕt Porturegan, itÕd been adapted from the Aureans who, it seemed, had no idea it could be put to this use.
 But to wear something that was truly undetectable was unnerving; her senses were some of the most acute in the galaxy, but when the implants were inactive, they were undetectable.
 It was odd to say the least, but she supposed humans survived with undetectable prosthetics -- General In‡cio had implants throughout most of his body and had no complaints except an aversion to mirrors -- and so could she.

 She sighed and went hunting.